mokar2001/P-Probs/README.md

 # Introduction
-This is a library for simulating probability theory problems, especially conditional probability.
-It is also useful to create a custom single or joint distribution with a specific PMF or PDF to get a probability table and generate data based on a probability function.
+This library helps simulate probability problems, with a focus on conditional probability.
+You can also use it to create custom single or joint distributions, define your own PMF or PDF, and generate probability tables and sample data.

-## How to install?
+## Installation
 `pip install pprobs`

 ## Probability Simulator